 There are some common traps you can fall into or challenges you may face if you aren’t careful when you refinance your mortgage.

 - Do the math: Sometimes, the rate you have will be close enough to the rate that you’ll be able to lock in, to a point where it’s not worthwhile to refinance yet, especially if there isn’t much time left on your mortgage term.
-This is something we can help you with.
+This is something we can help you figure out.

 - Fees: If you’re thinking of refinancing your mortgage before your current term is up, make sure there’s enough of a swing in the interest rate to make it worthwhile (unless the goal is to cash out a portion of your equity, in which case there’s a specific reason for refinancing other than getting a better rate.)